 In cases of isolated medial epicondylitis, the ulnar collateral ligament and ulnar nerve should not be tender.
 A valgus stress test to assess the ulnar collateral ligament should be without instability or worsened pain.
 Ulnar neuritis is assessable by cubital tunnel compression testing and Tinel sign.
 A careful neurological examination, including 2-point discrimination testing of the fifth digit, is also necessary to assess the ulnar nerve.
 There is a high association of ulnar neuropathy with medial epicondylitis, occurring concomitantly in 60% of cases.

 Medial epicondylitis is a clinical diagnosis and does not require imaging.
 X-rays may be useful to evaluate recalcitrant cases and to rule out other pathology.
 MRI and ultrasound can visualize tendinosis but are not a requirement for diagnosis.

 Physical therapy includes rehabilitation programs aimed at strengthening and flexibility.
 It also provides modalities to include soft tissue mobilization therapies.
-Eccentric exercises, when used in isolation or as adjunctive therapy, improve function and grip strength in addition to decreasing the pain.
+When used in isolation or as adjunctive therapy, eccentric exercises improve function and grip strength in addition to decreasing the pain.

 Topical glyceryl trinitrate patches may stimulate collagen synthesis and play a role in healing tendons.
 When used along with physical therapy, patients demonstrated improvement in both pain and function, with 81% reporting no symptoms at six months.